 Frequently Asked Questions

-Should you upgrade to Google Analytics 4?
+Should I upgrade to Google Analytics 4?

 What Happens if I don’t upgrade to GA4?